 (However I'm still getting the ears irrigated and am missing my full hearing.
 Boy, you don't know what you've got till it's gone!)

-Patti of Pandora's Box posted instructions for the cutest snowmen candy bars and I had to do some for Rick's stocking and table favors!
-Learn how to make Patti's snowmen here!
+I loved these cute snowmen candy bars and I had to do some for Rick's stocking and table favors!

 All you need is white paper, a cheap dollar store wool glove, tape, markers and scrap fabric for a scarf.
 I loved them -- and Rick thought they were pretty cool, too!